immunefi-team/Bounty_Boosts/Immunefi Arbitration/29318 - [SC - Insight] Timelock contract should use canExecuteTransact....md

 # Timelock contract should use `canExecuteTransaction()` instead of multiple require statement on `executeTransaction()`

-Submitted on Wed Mar 13 2024 16:35:50 GMT-0400 (Atlantic Standard Time) by @shanb1605 for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)
+Submitted on Mar 13th 2024 at 22:35:50 UTC by @shanb1605 for [Boost | Immunefi Arbitration](https://immunefi.com/bounty/immunefiarbitration-boost/)

 Report ID: #29318